manav1000b/manufac_data_vis_assessment/README.md

 ### Start development server

-_(installs the dependencies and starts the server on localhost:3000)_
+_(fetches and installs the dependencies and starts the server on localhost:3000)_

 ```
 yarn run start